LockdownRP-PZ/Rulebook/README.md

 - A description of the cause of death.
 - Your idea for how the close call will be roleplayed.
   - If you're struggling to come up with a close call, feel free to ask.
 We'll help you choose one.

+### 2.19 Text Turns Required:
+Take turns, and do not flood the chat box.
+If it’s necessary to send multiple messages in a group scenario, feel free to add flair or extra dialogue - but try not to exceed three messages at once.
+Sending several messages or taking multiple actions without waiting for a reply will be considered powergaming and may result in moderation action.
+- Consistent formatting is a rule.
+We write in third person using Buffy’s Roleplay Chat.
+- Correct spelling, grammar, and English is required.
+- Post length doesn’t matter.
+However, please accommodate all writing styles.
+  - Be inclusive.
+We are here to roleplay together.
+If you are not excited to roleplay in a group, a smaller setting or different server might be better for you.

 ---------------------------------------------------------------------------------------------------------------------